RubixML/Sentiment/README.md

 $dataset = Labeled::build($samples, $labels)->randomize()->take(10000);
 ```

-Next, we'll use the Persistent Model wrapper to load the network we trainied earlier.
+Next, we'll use the Persistent Model wrapper to load the network we trained earlier.

 ```php
 use Rubix\ML\PersistentModel;